Ireland at the 2018 Winter Olympics

 Ireland competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
 Five athletes represented the country in four sports.
 OCI Chief Executive Stephen Martin was chef de mission.
+Ireland won no medals; the best finish was by Seamus O'Connor in the men's halfpipe snowboarding, who came 18th.

 Competitors

 The following is the list of number of competitors participating in the delegation per sport.

 Alpine skiing

 Ireland qualified two alpine skiers, one male and one female.

 Cross-country skiing

 Thomas Hjalmar Westgård, whose mother is from Dunmore, County Galway and who represented Ireland at the 2017 FIS Nordic World Championships, competed for Ireland in 2018.